sudeeprp/rapa-home/contribute.md

 ## Archives

-[Archived contributions](archived-contributions.md) were done in the past, but have off-the-shelf solutions now.
+[Archived contributions](archived-contributions.md) were cutting-edge, but have off-the-shelf solutions now.